 Participants then formed five groups of approximately 15 people each for more in-depth discussion led by charrette facilitators.
-They spent an hour weighing the objectives below, with the goal of determining which objectives they ranked buildings and blocks by their significance for potential preservation: key "must saves," sites whose preservation would be desirable, or properties that held little importance in their current form for the area and its residents.
+They spent an hour weighing the objectives below, with the goal of determining which objectives accurately reflected the neighborhood's thoughts and hopes; whether changes would be appropriate; and whether other objectives needed to be added to the list.